notionparallax/nine-circles-of-nerddom/README.md

 * Ask a stack overflow question
 * Read [Coders at Work](http://www.codersatwork.com/)
+* Be able to implement fizz buzz in under 30 minutes in any language

 ## Level 3

 * Answer a Stack overflow question
 * Read [Hackers and Painters](http://www.paulgraham.com/hp.html)

+## Level 4

+* Contibute to an open source project

 ## Level ?